Events during both days:

 At Fort Freeland/Hower-Slote Farm:

-10:00 AM – Raising of the Flag by the Fort Freeland Co. of Independent Riflemen
+10:00 AM – Raising of the Flag by the 3rd Battalion, Pennsylvania Regiment

 10:00-4:00 PM – Strolling music and instruction of the hammered dulcimer by Robert Gutheinz

-10:00 AM – Butchering with Ethan Whitmoyer and crew
+10:00 AM – Pig crackling rendering with Ethan Whitmoyer and crew (Saturday ONLY)

 10:00- 5:00 PM – Apple Butter Boil with June Moser and crew